Tutorial: Use Dapr Bindings for event-driven work

 dapr run --app-id batch-sdk --app-port 7002 --resources-path ../components -- dotnet run

 The dapr run command runs the binding application locally.
-Once the application is running successfully, the terminal window shows the output binding data.
+When the application is running successfully, the terminal window shows the data from the output binding.

 Expected output